Panthers' role players come up clutch

 PINE GROVE • Carson Rowland is the engine behind Pine Grove’s success this season.
-Rowland poured in a game-high 27 points on Saturday but his teammates carried the load down the stretch in a 66-64 win over Houlka.
+Rowland poured in a game-high 27 points last Saturday, but his teammates carried the load down the stretch in a 66-64 win over Houlka.

 Rowland fouled out with 2:46 left to go and Houlka’s star Da’Shun Berry scored on the next possession to tie the game at 58-58.
 Freshman Jack Hudson buried the go-ahead 3-pointer and was followed up by a layup from Cade Wilder with 52 seconds to build a five-point lead, sealing the win.